Kurogane (Tsubasa: Reservoir Chronicle): Creation and development

 The characters of Kurogane and Fai D. Flowright by Clamp and were created in order to have adult characters who would side with Syaoran, who was much younger and was still in development during the series' start.
-Clamp headwriter Nanase Ohkawa stated that both Fai and Kurogane's were designed to constrat each other: "Kurogane is dressed in black but is a more straightforward character.
+Clamp headwriter Nanase Ohkawa stated that both Fai and Kurogane's were designed to contrast each other: "Kurogane is dressed in black but is a more straightforward character.
 Fai is dressed in white but his character is harder to read."
-Ohkawa further suggested that it be a possibility that the two would form a homosexual relationship.
 Clamp pointed that Kurogane has a tendency to understand Fai's personality, possibly aiming that their relationship would deepen across the story.
 Meanwhile, he takes a more fatherlike relationship with Syaoran and Sakura when dealing with comical scenes.
 Clamp's editor Kiichiro Sugawara noted that Kurogane would be the most popular character from the series due to his strength, something which he stated the male demographic liked.
 However, he was shocked when Fai took a higher place than him even though the latter is not too active in action sequences.
 Nevertheless, Sugawara told Clamp that Kurogane could be better received by the readers if he developed a bond with Syaoran, something which he also found popular in the shonen manga.

 In regards to writing the character's relationship, Clamp found important to draw both Tomoyo and write her name when Kurogane remembers her as an example of the younger demographic Tsubasa has in comparison to their other work, xxxHolic, aimed towards adult readers.
 His original clothing involved emphasis on the handling of the shadows and the red moon while featuring in order to bring a classic Japanese appeal.
 When writing him, Clamp took a liking to make Kurogane shout the name of his swordsmanship techniques regardless of how difficult they would be to pronounce.
 Since Syaoran is mentored techniques by this character, Clamp thought about him do that in the future of the series.

 Kurogane is voiced in Japanese by Tetsu Inada who took a liking to the character.
 In English, Kurogane is voiced by Christopher Sabat.
 Sabat compared Kurogane's characterization with One Piece's Roronoa Zoro and YuYu Hakusho's Kazuma Kuwabara, describing them as "the tough guy with a heart of gold".
 As a result, Sabat feared that he sometimes performs similar voices despite the fact the characters are different.
 He also tried seeing the original actors' works, in order to avoid to get a more specific delivery.